-3B What are the main challenges to food production?
+3B What are the main threats to food security?

 has now spread throughout West and East Africa.
 Feeding on the stored maize and cassava, it can quickly reduce stores to piles of dust unfit for human consumption.
 Farming families are then forced to try and buy food from other farmers.
 In many cases, however, all the stored crops in a region have been destroyed.